ColinaLozito/Node-react-prj/README.md

 # Node-react-prj

+An Hotels finder project, where yo can load and check a list of hotels that are availables.

-This is my fisrt project maded with MongoDb, Express, React.js and Node.js, axios to make RESTfull requests and Webpack to compilate all code in a simple JavaScript file
+This is my fisrt project maded with the followings technologies:

+- MongoDb
+- Express.js
+- React.js
+- Node.js
+- Axios libraries
+- Webpack

+A JavaScript Stack Project

 ## Getting Started